Fill out the form below.

 No, not at all.
 Many of our patients are referred by their family dentist, however many other patients take the initiative to schedule a complimentary consultation themselves or have been recommended to us by friends and/or family members.

-The american association of orthodontists recommends an orthodontic screening around age 7.
-Typically by this age, some permanent teeth have erupted, allowing us to effectively evaluate your orthodontic condition.
+The American Association of Orthodontists (AAO) recommends an orthodontic screening for your child around the age 7.
+Typically by this age, some permanent teeth have erupted, allowing our team to effectively evaluate your child's orthodontic condition.
 Even if treatment isn't recommended at the time, the orthodontist can monitor growth and development over time and plan for any future needs.

 If you or your child are interested in scheduling a consultation, you can either call, email or simply fill out the form online and one of our team members will be happy to set something up for you.

 Your first visit will be with the treatment coordinator who will introduce you to our office and prepare you for the initial exam.
 Rest assured, you will always have your orthodontic examination completed by one of the orthodontists.
 Once your examination is complete, the orthodontist will review all the findings and discuss any recommended treatment options with you.
 The treatment coordinator will prepare an estimate for you as well as a pre-authorization for your insurance provider, if necessary.
 Appointments may be scheduled with you at this time as well.

 There are five essential questions that we will answer during the initial examination:

 1) Is there an orthodontic concern and if so, what is it?

 3) Will any teeth need to be removed?

 4) How long will the treatment take to complete?

 Your initial consultation will be scheduled for one hour.
 We want to ensure there is ample time to do the diagnostic records, have your comprehensive exam, review and discuss the findings thoroughly with you.
 The orthodontist, together with the treatment coordinator will discuss your options with you and answer any questions you may have.
 Rest assured, you will always see one of our orthodontists at your consultation!